iflinda/iflinda/README.md

 ![Hello!
 I'm Linda Ngoc Nguyen](https://user-images.githubusercontent.com/68607795/151476603-01d24c9c-984d-4fa3-a238-6d041ae8f596.png)

 Hi.
-I'm Linda, and I'm enrolled in the Full-stack Web Development Diploma Program at the British Columbia Institute of Technology located in Vancouver, BC in Canada.
-I'll be graduating in April 2022.
+I'm Linda, and I graduated from theFull-stack Web Development Program at the British Columbia Institute of Technology located in Vancouver, BC in Canada.

 I'm passionate about front-end and back-end development.
 I enjoy designing, developing, and deploying small personal projects.
 As a result, I'm constantly trying to learn more about the field.
 I love joining extracurricular activities (solo or in a team) to meet new people while developing my skills as a Full-stack Developer.